Business owner's policy vs. general liability insurance

 One of the biggest differences between a BOP and a standalone general liability insurance policy is with a BOP you can save money on small business insurance.
 It lets you cover multiple risks at less cost than buying individual policies separately.
 A general liability policy only covers certain types of third-party liabilities, and does not protect your business property.

-Additionally, a BOP is not available to all businesses.
+A BOP is not available to all businesses.
 While any business can buy general liability insurance, BOPs are typically limited to businesses that are considered low risk.
-If you work in an industry that is known for expensive lawsuits, a BOP might not be available to you.
+If you work in an industry that is known for expensive lawsuits, you might not be eligible for a BOP.

 How are a general liability policy and BOP insurance similar?